 Difficulties in imperative programs are often associated with loops.
 Hoare logic suggests that you find a loop invariant for your loop, not just after you have written it, but during the process of writing the loop.
 For example, suppose that you need a function to compute x^n , where x is a number and n is a positive integer.
 You can compute successive powers $x^1, x^2, x^3, \ldots, x^n$.
 Those powers will need to be stored somewhere, so suppose that variable r successively holds those powers.
 Somehow, the program must keep track of which of those powers it currently has.
 Let variable k play that role.
 Then a loop invariant will be $r = x^k$.
 The program must begin by performing some assignment statements that make this invariant true.
 (It suffices to set r := x and k := 1.)
-Then it must perform a loop, each time making k larger so that the desired power k0 will be approached, and each time keeping the invariant true.
-Statements k := k + 1; k := r k1; will perform the updates.
-A little thought shows that those steps keep assertion k := k + 1; when the loop stops, the loop should obviously stop when k := k + 1.
-This reasoning leads to the following program fragment that sets k := k + 1.
+Then it must perform a loop, each time making k larger so that the desired power x^n will be approached, and each time keeping the invariant true.
+Statements k := k + 1; r := r x; will perform the updates.
+A little thought shows that those steps keep assertion $r = x^k$ true.
+Now when should the loop stop?
+Since $r = x^k$ throughout the loop, and we want $r = x^n$ when the loop stops, the loop should obviously stop when k = n.
+This reasoning leads to the following program fragment that sets $r = x^n$.